vistec-AI/SynthMIDI/README.md

 Chompakorn Chaksangchaichot

 ## Acknowledgement
-This works is made possible with several helps and guidance from N'Noppawat Tantisiriwat.
+This works is made possible with several helps and guidance from [Noppawat Tantisiriwat](https://github.com/Noppawat-Tantisiriwat).
 Also, Kudos to the AI Builder Program and Aj.
 Ekapol Chuangsuwanich for making this dataset possible.